Thunderball (film): Effects

+Music

-MusicThunderball was the third James Bond score composed by John Barry, after From Russia with Love and Goldfinger.
-The original title song was entitled "Mr. Kiss Kiss, Bang Bang", taken from an Italian journalist who in 1962 dubbed agent 007 as Mr. Kiss Kiss, Bang Bang.
-The title theme was written by Barry and Leslie Bricusse; the song was originally recorded by Shirley Bassey, but it was realized late in the day that the track was too short for the needed titles.
+Thunderball was the third James Bond score composed by John Barry, after From Russia with Love and Goldfinger.
+The original title song was entitled "Mr Kiss Kiss, Bang Bang", taken from an Italian journalist who in 1962 dubbed agent 007 as Mr Kiss Kiss, Bang Bang.
+The title theme was written by Barry and Leslie Bricusse; the song was originally recorded by Shirley Bassey, but it was realised late in the day that the track was too short for the needed titles.
 As Bassey was unavailable, it was later rerecorded by Dionne Warwick with a longer instrumental introduction.
 Her version was not released until the 1990s.
 The song was removed from the title credits after producers Albert R. Broccoli and Harry Saltzman were worried that a theme song to a James Bond film would not work well if the song did not have the title of the film in its lyrics.
 Barry then teamed up with lyricist Don Black and wrote "Thunderball", which was sung by Tom Jones, who according to Bond production legend, fainted in the recording booth when singing the song's final note.
 Jones said of it, "I closed my eyes and I held the note for so long when I opened my eyes the room was spinning."

 Country musician Johnny Cash also submitted a song to Eon productions titled "Thunderball", but it went unused.

 Release and reception

 The film premiered on 9 December 1965 at the Hibiya Theatre in Tokyo and opened on 29 December 1965 in the UK.
 It was a major success at the box office with record-breaking earnings.
-In its opening in Tokyo in one theatre, it grossed a Japanese record opening day of $13,091 and the following day set a record one-day gross of $16,121.
-It grossed $63.6 million in the United States, equating to roughly 58.1 million admissions, and became the third-highest grossing film of 1965, only behind The Sound of Music and Dr. Zhivago.
+In its opening in Tokyo in one theatre, it grossed a Japanese record opening day of $13,091, and the following day it set a record one-day gross of $16,121.
+It grossed $63.6 million in the United States, equating to roughly 58.1 million admissions, and became the third-highest grossing film of 1965, behind The Sound of Music and Doctor Zhivago.
 In total, the film has earned $141.2 million worldwide, surpassing the earnings of the three preceding films in the series—easily recouping its $9 million budget—and remained the highest-grossing Bond film until Live and Let Die (1973) assumed the record.
-After adjusting its earnings to 2011 prices, it has made around $1 billion, making it the second-most financially successful Bond film after Skyfall.Thunderball won an Academy Award for Best Visual Effects awarded to John Stears in 1966.
+After adjusting its earnings to 2011 prices, it has made around $1 billion worldwide, making it the second-highest earning Bond film after Skyfall.Thunderball won an Academy Award for Best Visual Effects awarded to John Stears in 1966.
 Ken Adam, the production director, was also nominated for a Best Production Design BAFTA award.
 The film won the Golden Screen Award in Germany and the Golden Laurel Action Drama award at the 1966 Laurel Awards.
 The film was also nominated for an Edgar Best Foreign Film award at the Edgar Allan Poe Awards.